 The Transition Network supports an international movement to inspire, encourage, connect, support and train communities and organisations to rebuild resilience and reduce CO2 emissions.

-University of Plymouth Business School are committed to social and environmental enterprise and were top of the People and Planet Green League of Universities in 2010.
+Plymouth University Business School are committed to social and environmental enterprise and were top of the People and Planet Green League of Universities in 2010.